-If all that sounds good, feel free to try out CactusVPN free of charge for 24 hours.
-You don’t need to give out any credit card details, and you’ll get direct access to all our features.
 You’ll also be happy to know that we offer a 30-day money-back guarantee once you sign up too.

 Firewalls are not very favored by online users because they tend to interfere with their activities a lot.
 However, if you happen to browse an unsecured website, a firewall might prove invaluable.
 Why?
 Because it can potentially prevent hackers who are exploiting the platform from getting unauthorized access to your device or network.
 Plus, your firewall can also help protect your devices from some types of data-based malware attacks.